slidesk/slidesk-doc/docs/intro.md

 The advantage of using Bun is that it can generate a binary executable that does not need any dependencies.

-For the sake of efficiency, a simple, minimalist and lightweight syntax, inspired by Markdown and AsciiDoc, exists for writing slides.
+For the sake of efficiency, you'll use Markdown to write your slides.

 ## Why a new tool???